AmirDJV/AmirDJV.github.io/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 20

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I will be teaching the following courses at Macalester for the 2018-9 academic year.

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- MATH155: Introduction to Statistical Modeling (Fall)
+- MATH253: Machine Learning (Spring)